Skip to main content

 • Quiet paths respect Do Not Disturb and are used for lower-urgency alerts

 Audible and Quiet paths map directly to each user’s notification rules.
+Learn more in Audible and Quiet Notifications.

 Limits and Constraints

-Escalation policies have a few important limits:
+Escalation Paths have a few important limits:

 • Maximum escalation levels: 20 per path